learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

     Name: DEFAULT, dtype: float64

 According to analysis above, default and the number of major derogatory report has a positive correlation.
 People are more likely to default along with the increasing number of major derogatory report.
-Thus, once customer has the first major derogatory report, the bank should re-evaluate the customer to determine whether suspend or terminate his/her credit card service.
+Thus, once customer has the first major derogatory report, the bank should re-evaluate the customer to determine whether suspend or terminate his her credit card service.

 ## MINORDRG: Number of minor derogatory reports (loan payments that are less than 60 days overdue)